 Check Jawa

-I then enter Check Java, where I would be greeted by a wild pig going about its business (i.e. looking for food for to summarize), which is quite common on this part of the island, where the local wildlife is particularly visible.
+I then entered Chek Jawa, where I was greeted by a wild pig going about its business (i.e., looking for food, to sum it up), which is quite common in this part of the island, where the local fauna is particularly visible.

 FYI, Chek Jawa can only be visited on foot, so I had left the bike in the appropriate parking lot next to the visitor center.